healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Tea Infuser: No

-The carafe is made of glass and has a capacity of 1.7 L, 57.48 fl. oz, or 7 cups (+2).
-It has a large opening, 4.33 inches in diameter, allowing you to comfortably pour in water from your tap or any container (+1).
+The borosilicate glass carafe holds a maximum of 1.7 L (57.48 fl. oz), which is about 7 cups (+2).
+It has a large opening, 4.33 inches (11 cm) in diameter, allowing you to comfortably pour in water from your tap or any container (+1).

 There are water level markings in the middle of the carafe (+1).
-The Cosori has quite a unique V-shaped spout that is shaped out of the glass carafe itself.
-As a result, the limescale filter can’t be attached to the spout like other kettles but is positioned by the lid and is unremovable (+1).
+The Cosori has  a  V-shaped spout that is shaped out of the glass carafe itself.
+As a result, the limescale filter doesn’t attach to the spout like other kettles but is positioned by the lid and is undetachable (+1).
+The filter is screw-on, however, so you can still remove it.

-Similar to many other cordless electric kettles, the Cosori’ heating element is positioned inside the bottom of the carafe.
+Similar to many other cordless electric kettles, the Cosori’s heating element is positioned inside the bottom of the carafe.
 There’s a ring of blue LED around the bottom which will illuminate when the kettle’s running, making it easy to spot in the dark (+2).

 ### 7.0 - Handle